“Best Books of 2020”

 "How Emotions are Made is a tour de force in the quest to understand how we perceive, judge and decide.
 It lays the groundwork to address many of the mysteries of human behavior.
 I look forward to how this more accurate view of emotion will help my clients in athletics and trading."

-Lisa Feldman Barrett, PhD, is a University Distinguished Professor of psychology at Northeastern University, with appointments at Harvard Medical School and Massachusetts General Hospital in psychiatry and radiology.
-She received a Guggenheim Award in neuroscience and a National Institutes of Health Director's Pioneer Award for her groundbreaking research on emotion in the brain, and is an elected member of the American Academy of Arts & Sciences and the Royal Society of Canada.
-She lives in Boston.
+Lisa Feldman Barrett, PhD, is among the top 1% most cited scientists in the world for her revolutionary research in psychology and neuroscience.
+She is a University Distinguished Professor at Northeastern University with appointments at the Massachusetts General Hospital and Harvard Medical School.
+Dr. Barrett was awarded a Guggenheim fellowship in neuroscience in 2019, and she is a member of the American Academy of Arts and Sciences and the Royal Society of Canada.
+More...